UTSA plays Tulane on 6-game win streak

 New Orleans; Tuesday, 7:30 p.m.
 EST

-BOTTOM LINE: UTSA will try to extend its six-game win streak with a victory against Tulane.
+BOTTOM LINE: UTSA will try to extend its six-game win streak with a victory over Tulane.

-The Green Wave are 10-4 in home games.
-Tulane ranks sixth in the AAC in rebounding with 34.4 rebounds.
-Sherese Pittman leads the Green Wave with 7.1 boards.
+The Green Wave have gone 10-4 in home games.
+Tulane ranks fifth in the AAC with 13.7 assists per game led by Kendall Sneed averaging 4.2.

-The Roadrunners are 14-1 in conference play.
-UTSA scores 66.7 points while outscoring opponents by 10.6 points per game.
+The Roadrunners are 14-1 against AAC opponents.
+UTSA has a 3-0 record in one-possession games.

 The Green Wave and Roadrunners square off Tuesday for the first time in AAC play this season.

-TOP PERFORMERS: Pittman is averaging 14 points and 7.1 rebounds for the Green Wave.
-Kyren Whittington is averaging 11.8 points over the last 10 games.
+TOP PERFORMERS: Sherese Pittman is averaging 14 points and 7.1 rebounds for the Green Wave.
+Kyren Whittington is averaging 11.8 points and 1.6 steals over the last 10 games.

-Jordyn Jenkins is scoring 18.5 points per game with 6.7 rebounds and 1.0 assist for the Roadrunners.
-Idara Udo is averaging 10.7 points and 7.4 rebounds while shooting 41.3% over the past 10 games.
+Jordyn Jenkins is averaging 18.5 points and 6.7 rebounds for the Roadrunners.
+Nina De Leon Negron is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Green Wave: 6-4, averaging 65.3 points, 34.8 rebounds, 13.1 assists, 8.3 steals and 3.6 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 64.3 points per game.